Tooth Replacement Summit, NJ

 Tooth replacements typically take the place of missing, decayed, or severely damaged teeth - teeth that no longer function properly or as well as they could.
 Tooth replacements enhance the physical appearance of your smile while also improving oral function.
 Compromised teeth can cause a plethora of oral and systemic health problems if left untreated.
 Tooth replacements, such as crowns, bridges, and dentures, now come in tooth-colored material, allowing us to color-match your surrounding natural teeth.

-At Summit Periodontics & Dental Implants, we offer tooth replacement treatments for patients with missing or severely decayed or damaged teeth.
 Our team can help identify the root cause, treat it, and prevent further oral health problems from arising.
 To learn more about a procedure or schedule an appointment, call (908) 219-6664 today.

 What is Tooth Replacement?